• Kitchen Trends

 Floor

 You’ll need to consider the floor of your entryway.
-A material that is waterproof and well-sealed is ideal for the floor.
+A material that is waterproof and well-sealed is ideal for the entryway floor.
 Tile is the most popular choice for enclosed entryways, but if yours is open to the rest of your home, you may wish to opt for a simple rug placed on the floor.
 Just remember, this is where you will be putting your dirty shoes on and off, so don’t spend too much money on a white or hard-to-clean rug!
 Go with a dark color to be smart and safe.

 Entryway with Staircase via @aft_construction